Make spending time in the forest your new year goal

 A cup of coffee at a picnic table

-When you’ve done exploring many of our forests have fantastic on-site cafes where you can refuel, you’ve earned it after all!
-Our cafes are wonderful spots for lunch and a catch up, or a cuppa with a big slab of cake.
-Many of our cafes also offer discounts for Forestry England members.
+When you’ve finished exploring for the day, many of our forests have fantastic cafes where you can refuel and recharge.
+Forest cafes are wonderful spots for lunch and a catch up, or a cuppa with a big slab of cake.
+Many also offer discounts for Forestry England members.

-And if you'd prefer to pack your own, you're never too far from a picnic bench or the dappled shade of tree, perfect for laying down a blanket and unpacking those well-deserved sandwiches!
+And if you'd prefer to pack a flask and a box of sandwiches, you're never too far from a picnic bench or the dappled shade of a tree.

-For over 100 years we have been growing, shaping and caring for forests for the benefit and enjoyment of all, and your visits help us to continue our work planning and planting forests that will help create a sustainable future.
+For over 100 years we've been growing, shaping and caring for forests for the benefit and enjoyment of all, and your visits help us to continue our work planning and planting forests that will help create a sustainable future.

 Forestry England Gift membership